caraballomp/MotoTours/README.md

 As a User:

-  I want to view a selection of motorcycle images.
+  I want to view a selection of motorcycle images. <br>
   So that I can explore different styles of bikes

 As a User:
-  I want to click a “rotate” button
+  I want to click a “rotate” button.
   So that I can load additional motorcycle options to view